barchart/documentation-generator/README.md

 https://barchart.github.io/documentation-generator/#/

-However, if you're pathologically incapable of reading documentation (which would be ironic — considering the purpose of this tool — just execute the following:
+However, if you're pathologically incapable of reading documentation — which would be ironic, considering the purpose of this tool — just execute the following:

 ```shell
 npm install -g @barchart/documentation-generator